Your Ultimate Guide to Murray Bridge

 Play a round of golf

 During a weekend getaway to Murray Bridge, a round of golf offers a fantastic way to soak up the luscious scenery and to simply relax.
 Surrounded by lofty gum trees, Murray Bridge Golf Club’s sweeping lawns set the scene for a calm afternoon under the Murraylands sun.
-This popular golf course is one of the best in South Australia and boasts around 500 local and non local members.
-The 18 holes here will keep you occupied for hours.

 image of an art gallery in Murray Bridge